 Privatization of public companies and investment in innovation

-The funds raised must be invested in innovation.
+The funds raised must be invested so called innovation.
 According to initial estimates, nearly 15 billion euros will be collected and invested in the Breakthrough Innovation Fund.

 Indeed, one of the flagship projects of the PACTE law is to prepare for the future and to give a significant place to technologies.
 To enable investment in innovation, on 15 January 2018 a “Breakthrough Innovation Fund” or called “Innovation and Industry Fund” consisting of 10 billion euros was set up.
 In addition, an Innovation Council would be set up to manage the financing of projects and administer the Fund’s budgets.
 However, the PACTE law also aims to make patent rules more accessible to SMEs.